FourjsGenero/tool_fgldeb/README.md

 Make sure that FGLSOURCEPATH is defined to point to your program sources.

-To invoke the GUI debug tool, just run the program with fglped instead of fglrun:
+To invoke the GUI debug tool, just run the program with fgldeb instead of fglrun:

 ```
 % fgldeb myprog